Praqma/kubernetes-ebook/chapter02.md

 ## Expectations

-With the infrastructure choices made above, we have hope to have the following working on our Kubernetes cluster.
+With the infrastructure choices made above we would hope to have the following working on our Kubernetes cluster.

 * 3 x etcd nodes (in H/A configuration)
 * 2 x Kubernetes controller nodes (in H/A configuration)